Last updated Sep. 17, 2023 by Charles Zemub

 Amazon is one of the best things to ever happen to the internet.
-It has completely transformed the way we shop, and it’s even starting to change the way we purchase goods outside of the internet.
+It has completely transformed how we shop, and it’s even starting to change how we purchase goods outside of the internet.

 Amazon is currently worth an estimated $460 billion, according to MarketWatch.
 With its acquisition of Whole Foods last year, Amazon has effectively become a significant contender in the grocery industry.